The Psychology of Liberty

 https://www.reinventingorganizations.com/resources.html

-Clearly, we need to delve extensively into human nature and psychology in order to realize the social and cultural changes necessary to bring about a free market that’s filled with authentic, benevolent, and intensely curious individuals, groups, and organizations—people who can attain and maintain BRIE, an acronym devised by interpersonal neurobiologist Dan Siegel, meaning Balance, Resilience, Insight, and Empathy.
-Since society is comprised of individuals who can interact in win/win ways, much focus is placed on personal enlightenment in all three of my books.
-Philosophy and mental health need to be examined with reason, our means of apprehending reality and gaining knowledge, and with emotional attunement, our means of heeding evaluative signals and appraisals based on met and unmet needs.
+Clearly, we need to delve extensively into human nature and psychology in order to realize the social and cultural changes necessary to bring about a free market that’s filled with authentic, benevolent, and intensely curious individuals, groups, and organizations—people who can attain and maintain BRIE, an acronym devised by interpersonal neurobiologist Dan Siegel, which stands for Balance, Resilience, Insight, and Empathy.
+Since society is composed of individuals who can interact in win/win ways, much focus is placed on personal enlightenment in all three of my books.
+Philosophy and mental health need to be examined with reason, our means of apprehending reality and gaining knowledge, and with emotional attunement, our means of noticing the aspects of our internal world, heeding evaluative signals and appraisals based on met and unmet needs.
 As psychologist Nathaniel Branden noted, we need to think clearly in order to feel deeply, and we need to feel deeply in order to think clearly.

 As mentioned in the The Psychology of Liberty’s preface, the philosophical ideas of Ayn Rand and the psychological ideas of Nathaniel Branden proved invaluable in the book’s creation.
-Thus, I encourage readers to peruse their works; here is a list of their books.
+Thus, I encourage readers to peruse their works.
 With the encountering of great ideas comes the necessary critical examination of them in relation to one’s own experiences, learning, and perspectives.
-Eventually, if one is so motivated, an objective method of thinking develops.
+Eventually, if one is so motivated, an objective method of discernment can be realized.